Mario Party Advance

-is a party video game developed by Hudson Soft and published by Nintendo for the Game Boy Advance.
-Released in 2005, it is the first handheld game in the Mario Party series, and differs from other titles in that the game is mostly single-player.
-Mario Party Advance was followed by Mario Party DS for the Nintendo DS in 2007, and was re-released on the Wii U Virtual Console in 2014.
+is a 2005 party video game developed by Hudson Soft and A.I and published by Nintendo for the Game Boy Advance.
+It is the first handheld game in the Mario Party series and the seventh entry in the series overall.
+The game was released in Japan on January 13, 2005, North America on March 28, 2005, Europe on June 10, 2005, and Australia on September 15, 2005.
+The game was re-released on the Virtual Console for the Wii U in 2014.

+Mario Party Advance differs from other titles in the Mario Party series in its focus on one single-player mode rather than several multiplayer modes.
+However, traditional Mario Party gameplay is present in players choosing a character from the Mario franchise, moving around an interactive game board, and playing a variety of minigames.

+Upon release, the game received mixed reviews from critics, many of whom panned its single-player focus.
+Retrospectively, Mario Party Advance is widely considered to be one of the worst games in the Mario Party series by critics and is the lowest-rated Mario game of all time on the review aggregation website Metacritic.
+The game was succeeded by Mario Party 7 for the GameCube the same year of its release.

 Gameplay

-The player can choose from four different Mario characters: Mario, Luigi, Princess Peach, and Yoshi.
-The player drives a car around a party board, similar to those seen in the previous Mario Party games.
-Depending on the character chosen, the player will start at a different area on the board.
+The player can choose from four different playable characters of the Mario franchise: Mario, Luigi, Princess Peach, and Yoshi.
+The player drives a car around a game board, similar to those seen in the previous Mario Party games.
+The player's starting area on the board depends on which character is selected.
 The player starts with four Mushrooms.
 Additional Mushrooms are earned by winning minigames that are played every three turns.
-The game is over when there are no Mushrooms left.
+The game ends when there are no Mushrooms left.
 The multiplayer Party Mode that was present in all of the previous Mario Party games is no longer available, and it has been replaced by a new mode called "Shroom City".
 The aim of the game is to collect all the minigames and "Gaddgets" that were scattered around Shroom City by Bowser, by completing quests assigned to the player by the various inhabitants of Shroom City.

 Gaddgets, invented by Professor E. Gadd, are interactive items such as a Morse code generator and a love meter.
 The game includes over 120 minigames, including Gaddgets.
 Approximately 12 of the minigames can be played in multiplayer mode, with the use of a Game Link Cable.
 Certain Gaddgets can also be played in multiplayer mode if players control different buttons on a single Game Boy Advance system.
 The game also included a paper game board for multiple players that could be played in conjunction with the game cartridge, used by players to roll the dice and to play minigames.